4 employee communication mistakes to avoid

 Key takeaways

-Remember, it’s not just about quantity or the amount of information we share, but people’s ability to take action on it.
+Remember, it’s not just about the quantity or the amount of information we share but also about people’s ability to take action on it.

 To be employee-first, we need to gear all our communication towards what is relevant in their context and most helpful to them.
 We can also do so by focusing on the moment of need as much as the message.